This is some text inside of a div block.

 But effective detection and response requires genuine security training, experience and knowledge.
 Solutions like endpoint detection and response (EDR) and network detection and response (NDR) are sought out to fill in the detect and respond gaps, but when not properly managed, these tools can become a river of logs and alerts.
 And without the right expertise, understanding the real threats buried within all the noise can be a daunting, time-consuming process.

-Most IT teams have limited time and resources to spend on managing these tools or hunting hackers down, which is why I see a lot of teams get value from a managed detection and response (MDR) solution that can remove that burden of day-to-day security management.
+Most IT teams have limited time and resources to spend on managing these tools or hunting hackers down, which is why I see a lot of teams get value from a managed identity threat detection and response (ITDR) or managed detection and response (MDR) solution that can remove that burden of day-to-day security management.

 Recommended Reading: Choosing the Right EDR: Managed vs. Unmanaged